NickSmyr/spotify-reminiscence/README.md

 pip install spotipy
 ```

-And finally execute the script.
+## Creating the reminiscence playlist

+To create the playlist to bring you back seasonal memories, execute the following

 ```sh
 python create.py